friscolt/friscolt.github.io/index.md

 ## About me

+Welcome to my webpage!
+I'm research assistant at the Department of Biomedical Sciences and Tecnologies of the [Instituto Nacional de Astrofísica, Óptica y Electrónica (INAOE)](https://www.inaoep.mx).

-I received a B.E. degree in Mechatronic Engineering at the [Universidad Politécnica de Puebla](http://www.uppuebla.edu.mx/joomla1/) (🇲🇽  2015), and a MSc. degree in Biomedical Sciences and Technologies at the [Instituto Nacional de Astrofísica, Óptica y Electrónica (INAOE)](https://www.inaoep.mx) (🇲🇽 2019).
+I received a B.E. degree in Mechatronic Engineering at the [Universidad Politécnica de Puebla](http://www.uppuebla.edu.mx/joomla1/) (🇲🇽  2015), and a MSc. degree in Biomedical Sciences and Technologies at [INAOE](https://www.inaoep.mx) (🇲🇽 2019).

-Currently, I teaching robotics at the university, and I'm research assistant at INAOE.
-Also, I like [black coffee](https://twitter.com/Blyyenq/status/1279272826726305793?s=20) ☕, novels of [Haruki Murakami](https://twitter.com/pictoline/status/1295503185805705220?s=20), and [RHCP music band](https://www.youtube.com/watch?v=t5ht7o5r4iQ) 🎵.

 ---